freeman-lab/minidocs/README.md

 - `logo` relative file path to a logo file, if unspecified will not include a logo
 - `initial` which document to show on load, if unspecified will load the first document
 - `root` a DOM node to append to, if unspecified will append to `document.body`
+- `pushstate` a boolean to toggle HTML5 pushstate, default is `true`

 ## license